eic/epic-analysis/README.md

     - Note that the image size is about 2 GB
     - Images are hosted on [Docker Hub](https://hub.docker.com/r/cjdilks/sidis-eic)
       - (the Docker image is hosted, but Singularity can pull it too)
-  - Then run `container/shell.sh` to start a shell in the container
+  - Then run `container/shell.sh` to start a shell in the Singularity container
     - This will automatically call `source environ.sh` upon shell startup, which sets environment variables
   - Proceed with the **Building** section below (just type `make`)